Chapter 3:

 "Is THAT what you think?"

 Ren's heart skipped a beat as the blood left her face.
-She turned to face the door to the house - not realizing it had opened and closed.
-There stood her mother, a bag of makeup in one hand and a small order of fast food in the other.
+She turned to face the door and there stood her mother - makeup in one hand and fast food in the other

 "Momma!"
-Mika squeaked as she pushed Ren out of the way to run up to their mother.
+Mika squeaked as she pushed Ren out of the way.

-"Great to see you, Mika!" her mother exclaimed, wearing her usual fabricated smile.
-"I thought I'd be a good mother and grab something for you to share tonight.
-If Ren's going to think like that, though..."
+"Great to see you, Mika!" her mother exclaimed, wearing her fabricated smile.
+"I thought I'd grab something for you to share tonight.
+If Ren's going to be ungrateful, though..."

 "Thanks...mom," Ren replied through gritted teeth.
 "I didn't mean it.
 It's just...been a long day at school."